ROMaster2/LiveSplit.VideoAutoSplit/README.md

 Raw, high quality gameplay footage is recommended when extracting the reference images .

 There's currently no interface to help structure a profile.
-At this time, if you would like help building one, [ask in #vas-profile channel in the Speedrun Tool Development Discord](https://discord.gg/N6wv8pW).
+At this time, if you would like help building one, [ask in #video-autosplitter channel in the Speedrun Tool Development Discord](https://discord.gg/6HD5jtQ).

 ## Contributing